Aid Entering Gaza At Lowest Level In Months: UN

-UNITED NATIONS, Oct 12 (NNN-XINHUA) – Aid entering Gaza is at its lowest level in months, and no one in Gaza has received food parcels this month, due to constrained access of aid supplies, a UN spokesman said, yesterday.
+(MENAFN- IANS) United Nations, Oct 12 (IANS) Aid entering Gaza is at its lowest level in months, and no one in Gaza has received food parcels this month due to constrained access to aid supplies, a UN spokesman said.

-Farhan Haq, deputy spokesman for the UN secretary-general, said, the World Food Programme (WFP) reports that, critical aid lifelines into northern Gaza have been cut off.
+UN Secretary-General's deputy spokesman Farhan Haq said the World Food Programme (WFP) reports that critical aid lifelines into northern Gaza have been cut off, Xinhua news agency reported.

-“No food aid has entered Gaza since Oct 1,” Haq said, at a daily briefing, adding that, the main crossings into northern Gaza have been closed and will be inaccessible, if the escalation continues.
+"No food aid has entered since October 1," Haq said at a daily briefing, adding that the main crossings into northern Gaza have been closed and will be inaccessible if the escalation continues.

-He said, WFP distributed its last remaining food stocks in northern Gaza to partners and kitchens sheltering newly displaced families, but these are barely enough to last two weeks.
-Many of those kitchens, distribution points and bakeries were either forced to shut down, and others are at risk of shutting down, if the conflict continues at this scale.
+He said WFP distributed its last remaining food stocks in northern Gaza to partners and kitchens sheltering newly displaced families, but these are barely enough to last two weeks.
+Many of those kitchens, distribution points, and bakeries were forced to shut down, and others are at risk of shutting down if the conflict continues at this scale.

 "Once again, OCHA calls for all parties to the conflict to respect their obligations under international humanitarian law, including by taking constant care to spare civilians and civilian objects," said Haq.